dusty-nv/jetson-inference/docs/backgroundnet.md

 <sup>Background Removal</sup></s></p>

 # Background Removal
-Background removal (aka background subtraction) generates a mask that segments the foreground from the background of an image.
-You can use it to replace or blur backgrounds (a similar effect to what you would see in video conferencing applications), or it clould aid in pre-processing for other vision DNN's like object detection/tracking or motion detection.
+Background removal (aka background subtraction or salient object detection) generates a mask that segments the foreground from the background of an image.
+You can use it to replace or blur backgrounds (similar to video conferencing applications), or it clould aid in pre-processing for other vision DNN's like object detection/tracking or motion detection.
+The model used is [U²-Net](https://arxiv.org/abs/2005.09007).

 <img src="https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/backgroundnet-dog.jpg">